 And there may be other negative consequences associated with living together before putting a ring on it.
 (Mo’ laundry, mo’ problems.)
-Guys may start forgetting about date night by the time they get hitched—research suggests men who live with their significant others before marriage are less dedicated to their partners .
-Cohabiting can pose problems for gals, too: Women who have cohabited with more than one partner may also be at an increased risk for divorce.
+Guys may start forgetting about date night by the time they get hitched—research suggests men who live with their significant others before marriage are less dedicated to their partners Working with Cohabitation in Relationship Education and Therapy, Scott M., Rhoades, G.K., Markman, H.J., University of Denver, Journal of Couple and Relationship Therapy.
+2009 April; 8(2): 95–112..
+Cohabiting can pose problems for gals too: Women who have cohabited with more than one partner may also be at an increased risk for divorce.

-We’re Going to the Chapel and We’re… — The Answer/Debate
+Going to the Chapel and We’re… The Answer/Debate

 There are a lot of reasons to shack up with your love bunny.
-Motives include spending more time together, testing the waters before marriage, and having someone around to put together that Ikea furniture .
-Before signing that lease, consider factors like how long you’ve been together, how you handle (and hopefully resolve!) fights, and who has clothes—or a least a toothbrush—at whose place.
+Motives include spending more time together, testing the waters before marriage, and having someone around to put together that Ikea furniture Couples’ Reasons for Cohabitation: Associations with Individual Well-Being and Relationship Quality, Scott, M., Rhoades, G.K., Markman, H.J., University of Denver, Journal of Family Issues.
+2009 February 1; 30(2): 233–258..
+Before signing that lease, consider factors like how long you’ve been together, how you handle (and hopefully resolve!) fights, and who has clothes—or at least a toothbrush—at whose place.
 Take time to figure out what’s best for each member of the relationship and then either plop back down on the couch or go get those moving boxes.

 Problems can arise when cohabiting couples feel obligated to get married.
 But other factors may be more important to a couple's success than whether they've got his-and-hers towels.